AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 I'll start the tutorial from scratch (MetaMask installation process to hosting the DApp on IPFS using Fleek).<br>
 So, grab a cup of coffee ☕️ and let's get started!

+*About this project: DTube was created by me during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
+All the resources I used to create this DApp are linked at the bottom "References" section*

 ## After this tutorial you will be able to:
 • Build a Full Stack Decentralized Apllication on top of Ethereum Blockchain.
 <br>